MRC Clinical Trials Unit at UCL

 In the interval following standard first-line chemotherapy, do the proposed interventions improve progression-free survival and overall survival compared with placebo in the biomarker-defined cohorts?

-FOCUS4 is an adaptive, molecularly stratified trial which aims to improve the efficiency with which new novel agents can be tested in the colorectal cancer setting.
-Patients will be registered with newly-diagnosed advanced or metastatic disease from colorectal cancer, undertake a centralised molecular analysis of their tumour and be offered entry into the most appropriate trial based on the results of the molecular tests.
-Some trials will adapt over time and use a Multi-Stage design that analyses the trial data at pre-specified timepoints to determine whether the new agent is having a strong treatment effect.
+FOCUS4 was an adaptive, molecularly stratified trial which aimed to improve the efficiency with which new novel agents could be tested in the colorectal cancer setting.
+Patients were registered with newly-diagnosed advanced or metastatic disease from colorectal cancer, who undertook a centralised molecular analysis of their tumour and were offered entry into the most appropriate trial based on the results of the molecular tests.
+Some trials were adapted over time and used a Multi-Stage design that analysed the trial data at pre-specified timepoints to determine whether the new agent was having a strong treatment effect.

-There are a number of advantages to the FOCUS4 design (see Trial Schema):
+There were a number of advantages to the FOCUS4 design (see Trial Schema):

-In addition to assessment of any clinical benefit from new agents, FOCUS4 also aims to move with the developing field of biomarkers.
+In addition to assessment of any clinical benefit from new agents, FOCUS4 also aimed to move with the developing field of biomarkers.

 FOCUS4